mottlio/react-add-component/README.md

 ReactDOM.render(React.createElement(Pet), document.getElementById("app"))
 ```
 We have an existing div with id "app" and that is where we place a newly created element "pet".

+## Including JSX (with Babel transpiler) in a React project

+- React DOM Factories no longer necessary
+- Babel has to be included via a script